 - Peel and dice potatoes.
 Set aside.

 - Heat oil in soup pot over medium flame.
-Add vegetables and sauté until onions are translucent.
+Add vegetables.
+Sprinkle with salt and sauté until onions are translucent.
 Add potatoes, barley, stock, and bay leaves to the pot.
 Bring to a boil, reduce to a simmer and cover pot.
 Cook one hour or until vegetables are very tender.
 Add dill.
 Taste.
 Add salt and pepper as needed.
 Serve hot.

 - Note: As with other soups made with grains, it is best to strain the broth from the solids when you make the soup a day in advance of serving it.
 If you choose not to do this, know that the barley will absorb much of the liquid and the soup will thicken.
 In this case, you can add more stock to thin the soup until it reaches the desired consistency.